spinup-host/spinup/README.md

 export CLIENT_SECRET=<GITHUB_CLIENT_SECRET>
 ```

-- You can change the API_KEY value using enviornment variable.
+- (Optional) You can change the API_KEY value using enviornment variable.
 Default value is `spinup`
 ```bash
 export SPINUP_API_KEY=<YOUR_API_KEY>
 ```

-### Installation Variables
-A list of environment variables supported by Spinup during installation is provided below:
-- `SPINUP_API_KEY`: Your Spinup API key.
-Set this to override the default installation key.
-- `SPINUP_DIR`: Spinup installation directory.
-Defaults to `~/.local/spinup`
-- `API_VERSION`: The Spinup API version to install.
-By default, Spinup installs the latest release.
-This can be useful if you're trying to test out a different branch.
-- `UI_VERSION`: The Spinup dashboard version to install.
-By default, Spinup installs from the main branch.
-This can be useful if you're trying to test out a different branch.
-- `CLIENT_ID`: GitHub application ID.
-This is only required if you intend to use GitHub's authentication.
-- `CLIENT_SECRET`; GitHub application secret.
-This is only required if you intend to use GitHub's authentication.

 ### Others